 12. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India, such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
-If not, provide details of all such non-compliances, in the following format:
+If not, provide details of all such noncompliances, in the following format:

-S. No. Specify the law / regulation / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken, if any The Hea The Health Safety and Environment policy of the Company is committed to ensuring environmental protection.
+S. No. Specify the law / regulation / guidelines which was not complied with Provide details of the non- Any fines / penalties / action taken by regulatory agencies such as pollution Corrective action taken, if any compliance control boards or by courts

+The Health Safety and Environment policy of the Company is committed to ensuring environmental protection.
 The Company is in compliance with all environmental laws applicable to it.

-1. Provide a break-up of the total energy consumed (in Joules or multiples) from renewable and nonrenewable sources, in the following format:
+1. Provide a break-up of the total energy consumed (in Joules or multiples) from renewable and non-renewable sources, in the following format:

 Parameter FY 2022-23 FY 2021-22

 From renewable sources

-Total electricity consumption (A) e company use renewable
+Total electricity consumption (A) None of the offices of the company use renewable

-Total fuel consumption (B) based energy for its operations.
+Total fuel consumption (B) based energy fo or its operations.

 Energy consumption through other sources (C)

 Total energy consumed from renewable sources (A+B+C)

 From non-renewable sources

 Total electricity consumption (D) - -

 Total fuel consumption (E) - -

 Energy consumption through other sources (F) - -

 Total energy consumed from non-renewable sources (D+E+F) - -